romeorizzi/TALight/README.md

 <details>
 <summary>collect the symlinks to all your useful binaries into a folder made accessible through your `PATH` environment variable</summary>

-This is a more convenient solution and once the folder has been created you can use it also in the future and will help you mantaining your binaries organized.
+This is a more convenient solution and once the folder has been created you can use it also in the future and will help you maintaining your binaries organized.

 This approach can be applied on any platform that allows for simlinks (or hardlinks), like Unix/Linux/Mac/Windows:

-From the terminal, lounch the following commands (if you are on Windows just lounch them on the `Git Bash`)
+From the terminal, launch the following commands (if you are on Windows just launch them on the `Git Bash`)
 ```bash
 mkdir ~/.bin
 cd ~/.bin